 French Open 2025: The certainty Rafael Nadal and Iga Swiatek brought to Paris is missing now

-- Nadal retired last season after winning 14 Roland-Garros titles and holding a 112-4 record, while Iga Swiatek dominated recent women’s events, though she faces challenges now.
+- Nadal retired last season at age 38 after winning 14 Roland-Garros titles with a 112-4 record, while Swiatek's recent reign weakened due to an off-court doping case and poor recent results.

 Rafael Nadal's French Open dominance can be examined by looking at numbers such as 14 and 112-4